eighty20results/e20r-sequences/README.txt

 * [sequence_list] shortcode for paginated sequence list
 * Widget containing summary (excerpt) of most recent post in a sequence [***] for the logged in user.
 * Allows 'preview' of upcoming posts in the sequence (Not sure if this is really necessary to have...)
+* A settings metabox to simplify configuration (rather than only use filters)
+* Filters to let the admin specify the types of posts/pages to include in a sequence, etc.

 See ./email/README.txt for information on templates for the email alerts.